gabriele92984/sign-up-form/README.md

 # sign-up-form
-Project: Sign-up Form Intermediate HTML and CSS Course
+Project: Sign-up Form
+Intermediate HTML and CSS Course

+This project is intended to give you a chance to flex some of the new items you’ve been absorbing over the past few lessons.
+This time it’s a sign-up form for an imaginary service.